Does natural light matter?

 Forever & Ever, Black, by @zephs_house

-For example, if your bedroom is west facing think about warmer neutral colours so it doesn't feel chilly when you wake up.
+For example, if your bedroom is west facing think about warm paint colours like warm neutrals so it doesn't feel chilly when you wake up.
 Or if it's east facing you could embrace that natural morning sun with a deep dark blue - it'll feel nice and powdery in the morning, whilst taking on a deeply dramatic look in the cooler evening light.

 What paint finish works best?